Hot water in the home is entirely feasible for those wanting to be resilient and less reliant on the utilities for power.

 A hot shower is one of the non-negotiable in most families, I suspect; though there are suggestions that unless we are involved in really dirty work, we actually bathe too often for a healthy skin.

-For this reason only the hot-water geyser remains connected to the grid at our green home; municipal voltage surges can and have done serious damage to our electronics.
+For this reason only the hot-water geyser remains connected to the grid at our green home; it is unaffected by the municipal voltage surges that can and have done serious damage to our electronics.

 Hot water requires around half the electricity in the average home so this is obviously an important subject, especially for those trying to do their bit for king and country; not to mention the planet.
 Aim to use little or no utility-power.